-ITEM 3 -- APPROVAL OF THE COHU, INC. 1996 STOCK OPTION PLAN
+ITEM 2- APPROVAL OF THE COHU, INC. 1998 STOCK OPTION PLAN

-The Board has approved and recommended for adoption the 1996 Stock Option Plan (the "1996 Plan").
-The affirmative vote of the holders of a majority of the outstanding shares of Common Stock voting in person or by proxy at the meeting (provided a quorum is present) will be required to approve the adoption of the 1996 Plan.
-A copy of the 1996 Plan is attached to this Proxy Statement as Exhibit A and stockholders are encouraged to review the plan in its entirety.
-Any discrepancy between the language of the 1996 Plan and the summary provided herein shall be resolved in favor of the plan language.
+The Board has approved and recommended for adoption the Cohu, Inc. 1998 Stock Option Plan (the "1998 Plan").
+The affirmative vote of the holders of a majority of the shares voting in person or by proxy at the Meeting (provided a quorum is present) will be required to approve the 1998 Plan.
+Any discrepancy between the language of the 1998 Plan and the summary provided herein shall be resolved in favor of the plan language.